Work Here?

 2017

-Observable provides a platform for data visualization and analytics, allowing users to create, share, and explore data through interactive notebooks.
-These notebooks are web-based documents that integrate code, data, and visualizations, enabling real-time data manipulation.
-The platform caters to data scientists, analysts, developers, and educators, making it especially beneficial for academic settings.
-Users can utilize various templates and examples to enhance their data visualization skills.
-Observable operates on a freemium model, offering basic features for free while charging for advanced features and services, which appeal to businesses and professional teams.
-The company also fosters a supportive community through forums and a Slack channel, encouraging collaboration and knowledge sharing among users.
+Observable is a platform for data visualization and analytics that allows users to create, share, and explore data through interactive notebooks.
+These notebooks combine code, data, and visualizations, enabling real-time data manipulation, which is particularly useful for data scientists, analysts, developers, and educators.
+The company operates on a freemium model, offering basic features for free and premium plans for advanced tools and security, appealing to professional data teams.
+Observable also emphasizes community support, providing forums and a Slack channel for users to share insights and improve their skills.

 Help us improve and share your feedback!
 Did you find this helpful?